hikarimn/lu_ComputerScience/README.md

  * Software Engineering
  * Product Management
  * Data Science

+#### Note to freshmen and sophomores
+The companies do not necesarily target underclassmen for internship opportunities.
+Yet, there are tons of things that you can do to gain experience other than internships.
+I hear that starting early and applying to smaller companies can help you get an internship.

 #### Contributing to this page
 Currently, I am activity editing content for this website.
 If you find useful information that you want to share, incorrect information or typo, please send a pull request.
 If you are not familiar with Github, just open an [Issue](https://github.com/hikarimn/lu_ComputerScience/issues).